Frequently Asked Questions

 When will classes be listed for the upcoming semester?
 Where can I find the list?

 Class schedules are typically available two months before the semester begins.
 You may find the class lists on the CCPS website under "Course Schedule" and use the dropdown menu to select your desired term.
 If you have questions about which courses to take and how to arrange your schedule, please contact your student advisor in your academic program or in the CCPS office.

 Can I use the Chatham campus facilities as an online student?
 May I get an ID?

 Yes, any local or visiting online distance learning student may utilize the extensive campus facilities on the beautiful Chatham University grounds.
 In order to access the library or the athletic center, however, you must present your Chatham University student ID.
-You may acquire the ID at the Student Accounts Office, which is operational during normal business hours Monday - Friday and is located in Braun Hall, prepared with your student ID number.
+You may acquire the ID at Student Affairs, which is operational during normal business hours Monday - Friday and is located in the Carriage House, prepared with your student ID number.
 We are sorry that we cannot yet make Chatham University IDs available through the mail to non-local or non-visiting students as we are working through authentication concerns.